zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 This is English as a Second Language Podcast episod e 1,226.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Visit ESLPod.com and become a member of ESL Podcast .
 When you do, you can download the Learning Guide for this episode.
-Y ou can also like us on Facebook.
+You can also like us on Facebook.
 Go to facebook.com/eslpod.

 This episode is a dialogue between Naomi and Omar a bout describing sounds that are made by humans and non-humans.
 Let’s get s tarted.